-Art Olympics features high-energy live artmaking action in a gameshow

-    inspired event.
-The show combines the action and spontaneity of sports

-    with the creativity and vision of artmaking.
-Over the course of two

-    hours, teams of artists compete to make winning sculptural works out of

-    piles of junk.
-Teams are judged by a panel of community members and arts

-    professionals.
-Criteria for judging includes “creative use of materials”

-    and “adherence to the team artist statement.”
-Teams often engage the

-    audience in unexpected ways as the performance element is a key factor

-    in the competition.
-As teams work in designated zones, audience members

-    can get up close to see the art making action.
-A halftime show involves

-    selected members of the audience competing in an artmaking challenge.
+Tom Sarver’s Art Olympics features high-energy live art making action in a gameshow inspired event.
+The show combines the action and spontaneity of sports with the creativity and vision of art making.
+Over the course of two hours, teams of artists compete to make winning sculptural works out of piles of junk.
+Teams are judged by a panel of community members and arts professionals.
+Criteria for judging includes creative use of materials and adherence to the team artist statements.
+Teams often engage the audience in unexpected ways as the performance element is a key factor in the competition.
+As teams work in designated zones, audience members can get up close to see the art making action.
+A halftime show involves selected members of the audience competing in an art making challenge.

-    August 5th, 2007 – Hothouse, The Sprout Fund’s showcase of funded

-    projects, East Liberty, Pittsburgh.
+August 5th, 2007 – Hothouse, The Sprout Fund’s showcase of funded projects, East Liberty, Pittsburgh.

 October 6th, 2007 – The second Art Olympics took place at the New Hazlett Theater on the North Side of Pittsburgh.
 Team leader Douglas Loewen traveled from Morgantown, West Virginia to compete against two Pittsburgh teams (with teammates Emily Walley, David Hale and Evan Thomas).
 Loewen’s team won the competition with a strong push in the final twenty minutes of the competition.
 Judges were Mickey McManus, Thommy Conroy, Karen Hartman and Heather Mallak.
 Morgan Cahn led a team including Caldwell Linkerbelle, Ange Gagnon and Teresa Martuccio.
 Christopher Kardambikis led a team including Nicholas Hohman, John Brodski and M.J.
 Sadeghi.